 The Group is engaged in various businesses primarily the development, sales, investment, construction, leasing, management and associated services for real estate.
-In addition, the Group is also engaged in development, construction, management and operation of hotels, schools, marinas, cooling station operations, restaurants, beach clubs and golf courses.
+In addition, the Group is also engaged in development, construction, management and operation of hotels, schools, marinas, restaurants, beach clubs and golf courses.